 I’m grieved; I feel helpless, and praying doesn’t feel like enough.

-As I wrestle, I turn to Nehemiah and find in this book’s pages parallels of the pain and grief I feel.
-Staring back at me from the very first chapter is Nehemiah’s response to the destruction of his beloved Jerusalem.
+As I wrestle, I turn to Nehemiah and find in this book’s pages parallels of the grief I feel.
+Staring back at me from the first chapter is Nehemiah’s response to the destruction of his beloved Jerusalem.
 I feel hope.
 Perhaps, in my grief, there is much I can do.

 A PURPOSE FOR GRIEF